vpsfreecz/vpsadminos/docs/user-guide/mounts.md

 yay
 ```

-The UID/GID offset can be changed without any cost, except that the dataset has
+The UID/GID mapping can be changed without any cost, except that the dataset has
 to be remounted.
-ZFS does not store mapped UIDs/GIDs on disk, the offsetting
+ZFS does not store mapped UIDs/GIDs on disk, the shifting
 happens at runtime, based on the properties.
 If you send/receive the dataset
-elsewhere, UIDs/GIDs will not be offset, unless you set `uidoffset`/`gidoffset`
+elsewhere, UIDs/GIDs will not be shifted, unless you set `uidmap`/`gidmap`
 properties on the target dataset as well.